amsesk/SCGid/README.md

 Finally, run the consensus portion of `scgid` to draw consensus between all three binning algorithms.

 `scgid consensus [args...]`

+The final consensus genome draft is now located at `<prefix>_scgid_output/consensus/<prefix>_final_genome`

+### I just ran `scgid esom annotate [args...]`, now what?
+Completion of this command means that you have successfully trained and taxonomically-annotated the ESOM topology for your metagenome.
+Now it is time to look at the annotated "map" and decide which sector you want to carve-out as your target organism.
+Follow these steps to do so (**pictures coming**):
+1. Locate and open `esomana` in `path/to/ESOM/bin/`
+2. From the "File" drop-down menu, select `Load *.wts`
+3. Navigate to the kmers output folder in the current scgid run, i.e. `path/to/<prefix>_scgid_output/kmers/` and open the `.wts` file that you find there.
+4. You should now see an ESOM topology with colored dots.
+This is your annotated map.
+5. In the bottom of the window, click on the Classes tab.
+This should show you which of your taxonomic groups are represented by each color in the map.
+6. When you are ready to select a region of the map, use the mouse cursor to click a shape around your region of interest - this can take a while depending on the size of your map.
+7. Once you are satisfied with your region selection, close off the region by clicking both mouse buttons at the same time. **This will create a NEW class that incorporates all of the colored dots within your region selection.**
+8. Notice that your new class has a number associated with it.
+Remember this number.
+9. From the "File" drop-down menu, select `Save *.cls` and save your new class file.
+10. Return to command line and run `scgid esom extract [args...]` making sure to specify the .cls file you just created in step 9 for `-c|--cls` and the number of your new class for `-cid|--classnum`.
+11. Now you should have a final draft genome from the kmers module in your `path/to/<prefix>_scgid_output/kmers` directory.

 ### What is a "swissprot-style database" and how do I know I have one?
 **Preface** - It is unlikely that you will ever run into an issue with this as long as you're working with the database downloaded by `./scgid init` and only update/edit it and its associated taxonomy database with the included scripts.
 So don't worry about this too much.